We will look at some of the agile testing questions and answers on this page.

 What is scrum?

-Scrum is an agile software development methodology.
-It is an iterative and incremental methodology.
-Projects progress via series of iterations called sprints which are typically 2-4 weeks long.
-A Sprint is a basic unit in Scrum.
+Scrum is a framework for Agile software development.
+It is an iterative and incremental framework.
+Projects progress via series of time-boxed iterations called Sprints which are typically 2-4 weeks long.
+A Sprint is a basic time unit in Scrum.
 Scrum team has between 5-10 people but Scrum projects can easily scale into hundreds.

 Spikes are generally created and used for activities like investigation, exploring, research, etc. It is used to remove risk and uncertainty in a user story.
 In most cases, spikes are created and worked upon to mitigate risk, understanding requirements, determine the best direction for implementing a feature, gaining more knowledge, etc.